Dragon Quest: Spin-offs

 Like the main series, Dragon Quest Monsters was originally released under the Dragon Warrior name in the US.
 The next game, Dragon Warrior Monsters 2, is the only game to be split into two versions, Cobi's Journey (Ruka's Journey in Japan) and Tara's Adventure (Iru's Adventure in Japan), named after the main player characters.
 Each version has slight differences, such as the monster that appear in them.
 Dragon Quest Monsters: Caravan Heart is a prequel to Dragon Warrior VII, following Keifer who is pulled into Torland and must find the six Orbs of Loto in order to return.
 The release of Dragon Quest Monsters: Joker is the first spin-off title to be released in English using the Dragon Quest name; its sequel Dragon Quest Monsters: Joker 2 was released in North America on September 19, 2011.
 There is also an Android title, Dragon Quest Monsters: Wanted!.

 Dragon Quest has also produced a number of smaller spin-off titles.
 In two of them, players use their special controllers as a sword, swinging it to slash enemies and objects.
 Kenshin Dragon Quest: Yomigaerishi Densetsu no Ken is a stand-alone game in which the controller is shaped like a sword, and a toy shield contains the game's hardware.
 Dragon Quest Swords for the Wii uses the motion sensing Wii Remote as a sword.
-Another spin-off title, Slime MoriMori Dragon Quest, uses the game's popular slime monster as the protagonist, and its sequel, Dragon Quest Heroes: Rocket Slime, has been translated into English.
+Another spin-off title, Slime Mori Mori Dragon Quest, uses the game's popular slime monster as the protagonist, and its sequel, Dragon Quest Heroes: Rocket Slime, has been translated into English.
 There is also a downloadable DSiWare turn-based strategy game, Dragon Quest Wars and other titles have been released in Japan for cellphones.
 Dragon Quest Heroes: The World Tree's Woe and the Blight Below, a PlayStation 3 and 4 game featuring the gameplay of the Dynasty Warriors series by Koei Tecmo, was released in Japan on February 26, 2015, and in North America and Europe in October 2015 as a PlayStation 4 exclusive.
+It later had a sequel that released on May 17, 2016, in Japan, and later came out in North America and Europe in April 2017 to the PlayStation 4 as well as PC.
 Dragon Quest Builders for the PS4 was released in 2016.
+It later had a sequel release on July 12, 2019, for the Nintendo Switch and PlayStation 4.
 Theatrhythm Dragon Quest is a rhythm game developed for the Nintendo 3DS.
 Like the Theatrhythm Final Fantasy games before it, the game allows players to play alongside various songs from the Dragon Quest franchise.
 In September 2019, Dragon Quest Walk, an augmented reality game, was released for Android and iOS mobile phones.